 And if you already have an ELD?
 It may be worth doing some homework on whether it’s actually compliant.
 Here’s what the former head of the FMCSA, Annette Sandberg had to say about the self-certification list:

 In short, self-certified does not mean FMCSA compliant.
-However, the FMCSA does offer a “Choosing an Electronic Logging Device Checklist.”
+The FMCSA, however, does provide tips on choosing a compliant ELD solution.

 We recommend asking your ELD vendor (whether current or prospective) to walk you through how the ELD delivers on each point.
 Not being able to do so is a major red flag.